dmulyalin/template-text-renderer/README.md

 # Contribution

-Feel free to submit an issue, report a bug or ask a question, feature requests are welcomed.
-Or [buy](https://paypal.me/dmulyalin) Author a coffee
+Feel free to submit an issue, report a bug or ask a question, feature requests are welcomed or [buy](https://paypal.me/dmulyalin) Author a coffee